MudassirDev/chakki-ledger/README.md

-# Chakki Learning – Finance Management Tool
+# Chakki Ledger – Finance Management Tool

-**Chakki Learning** is a finance management application developed to assist small businesses, particularly those dealing with permanent customers, in managing their orders and finances efficiently.
+**Chakki Ledger** is a finance management application developed to assist small businesses, particularly those dealing with permanent customers, in managing their orders and finances efficiently.
 This tool was specifically created for a wheat grain business to streamline their financial operations.

 ## 🌟 Features